yhfrds/systems-integration-labs-team07/README.md

 After installing Docker Desktop, restart your computer if prompted, then open Docker Desktop to make sure it is running (look for the whale icon in your system tray or menu bar).

 ---

-#### Advanced/Alternative: Local Python Setup (Not Recommended)

-If you are an advanced user and prefer to run the app without Docker, you need Python 3.10 or higher.
-[Download Python](https://www.python.org/downloads/)

-See the end of this README for alternative setup instructions.

 ### Quick Setup with Docker (Recommended)

 1. Clone the repository: